yashxlogseq/yash/day_2_-_task_1.md

 ### **Future prospect**
 #### From ((5f398a1d-f257-44d9-bbe9-674cdce62bba)) and ((5f398a60-1aa1-4d21-a67a-c37aac287d3a))
 ##### Kidney stones -> a hollow needle needed to puncture skin
+##### The advent of ANT X introduces image registration to real-time positioning combined with the precision adjustment and guiding technology.
+The integration of ANT software and robot, harnessed with the skill and dexterity of the surgeons’ experience will manage the needle alignment and insertion process with significantly greater precision.
 pment
 ### Current Applications
 ### Solution